Narrowing the discovery space of the cosmological 21-cm signal using multi-wavelength constraints: Conclusions

-\item The above constraints assume that the same $L_X/\text{SFR}$ and $L_r/\text{SFR}$ relation holds for both Pop~II and Pop~III galaxies (the latter of which have fixed parameters in the models used in this work), and is fixed across redshifts.
-Although we expect our constraints on the 21-cm signal to change with different assumptions about X-ray emission properties of early galaxies \citep[e.g. we use the SED from][]{2013ApJ...776L..31F}, the prospects for placing such lower bounds on the 21-cm signal using multi-wavelength synergies remain promising.
+\item The above constraints assume that the same $L_X/\text{SFR}$ and $L_r/\text{SFR}$ relation holds for both Pop~II and Pop~III galaxies, and is fixed across redshifts.
+Furthermore, we do not include a flexible Pop~III stellar model in this work (instead fixing their parameters to a some fiducial values).
+Although we expect our constraints on the 21-cm signal to change with a broader model, the prospects for placing such lower bounds on the 21-cm signal using multi-wavelength synergies remain promising.

 \item The results are robust to the inclusion/exclusion of high-$z$ UVLF data from JWST, except for a marginal shift in the timing of the absorption trough to earlier epochs by $\Delta z\sim0.5$ if they are included.
 Similarly, the inclusion of SARAS~3 does not significantly change the constraints except allowing for marginally earlier absorption trough, by $\Delta z\sim0.5$, if excluded.